Healthwise

 Overview

-To manage your migraines:
+To find your triggers:

 How do you identify and avoid headache triggers?

-Use a headache diary
+Using a headache diary

-In a headache diary , you write down:
+In a headache diary, you write down:

 Over time, you may see a pattern to your headaches.
 For example, maybe you get a headache after you drink wine or eat a certain food.